 Some books are rich in useable quotes.

-When you’re looking for quotes, a Kindle or other e-book will make your research easier.
+When you’re looking for quotes, a Kindle or other e-reader may make your research easier.
 At a minimum, a great index will help.

 Compile your own collection of quotations

 In the old days, I recommended scribbling them in a paper notebook.
-These days, it’s probably more efficient to save quotes online in a Word document or something like Evernote.
+These days, it’s probably more efficient to save quotes online in a Word document or an app like Evernote or OneNote.

 Did they really say it?